carbonblack/carbon-black-cloud-sdk-python/examples/enterprise_edr/threat_intelligence/README.md

                         timestamp=timestamp, score=severity)
 ```

-Add each Report to a single list, to be sent to Enterprise EDR.
+Keep track of your Reports in a list.
+This is what will be sent to the Feed.

 ```python
 report_list = []